suominina/SimpleAudioPlayer/README.md

 ```
 # How To Use
 Copy & paste a music file you wanna play.
-You can pause/resume the music by hitting space key.
-You can adjust the volume of the playing music by hitthing arrow key.
+You can pause/resume the music by hitting space key and adjust the volume of the playing music by hitthing arrow up/down key.
 Hit 'q' to quit the app.